cetz-package/cetz/src/draw/shapes.typ

 /// )
 /// ```
 ///
-/// - ..args-style (coordinate, content, style): When one coordinate is given as a positional argument, the content will be placed at that position.
+/// - ..args-style (coordinate,content,style): When one coordinate is given as a positional argument, the content will be placed at that position.
 When two coordinates are given as positional arguments, the content will be placed inside a rectangle between the two positions.
 All named arguments are styling and any additional positional arguments will panic.
 /// - angle (angle,coordinate): Rotates the content by the given angle.
-A coordinate can be given to rotate the content by the angle between it and the first coordinate given in `args`.
+A coordinate can be given to rotate the content by the angle between it and the first coordinate given in `args-style`.
 This effectively points the right hand side of the content towards the coordinate.
 This currently exists because Typst's rotate function does not change the width and height of content.
-/// - anchor (none, str):
+/// - anchor (none,str):
-/// - name (none, str):
+/// - name (none,str):
 ///
-/// ## Styling
+/// ### Styling
 /// *Root*: `content`
-/// - padding (number, dictionary) = 0: Sets the spacing around content.
+/// - padding (number,dictionary) = 0: Sets the spacing around content.
 Can be a single number to set padding on all sides or a dictionary to specify each side specifically.
-The dictionary follows Typst's `pad` function: https://typst.app/docs/reference/layout/pad/
+The dictionary follows Typst's `pad` function: https://typst.app/docs/reference/layout/pad/.
-/// - frame (str, none) = none: Sets the frame style.
+/// - frame (none,str) = none: Sets the frame style.
 Can be {{none}}, `"rect"` or `"circle"` and inherits the `stroke` and `fill` style.
-/// - auto-scale (bool): If `true`, apply current canvas scaling to the content.
-Defaults to `false`.
+/// - auto-scale (bool) = false: If `true`, apply current canvas scaling to the content.
 ///
-/// ## Anchors
+/// ### Anchors
-/// Supports border anchors, the default anchor is set to **center**.
+/// Supports border anchors, the default anchor is set to `"center"`.
-/// - **mid**: Content center, from baseline to top bounds
+/// - **mid**: Content center, from baseline to top bounds.
-/// - **mid-east**: Content center extended to the east
+/// - **mid-east**: Content center extended to the east.
-/// - **mid-west**: Content center extended to the west
+/// - **mid-west**: Content center extended to the west.
-/// - **base**: Horizontally centered baseline of the content
+/// - **base**: Horizontally centered baseline of the content.
-/// - **base-east**: Baseline height extended to the east
+/// - **base-east**: Baseline height extended to the east.
-/// - **base-west**: Baseline height extended to the west
+/// - **base-west**: Baseline height extended to the west.
-/// - **text**: Position at the content start on the baseline of the content
+/// - **text**: Position at the content start on the baseline of the content.
 #let content(
     ..args-style,
     angle: 0deg,